ExpressionEngine/ExpressionEngine-User-Guide/source/general/file-based_system_configuration.rst

 smtp_port
 ---------
 :ref:`SMTP Server Port <email-smtp-server-port-label>` If you chose SMTP as your email protocol above, then you will need to fill out this field, which specifies the server address of the SMTP server.
-This setting is ignored if “SMTP” is not selected as the email protocol.
+This setting is ignored if "SMTP" is not selected as the email protocol.

 ========== ========
 Values     Behavior